Lilly7084/TEC-Redshift-Disk-Specification/README.md

 - (Int) Unknown purpose - I'll try to find out what this is for [1]
 - (Int) Agent count - How many EXAs you start the solution with [1]

 [1] It's possible that this group of four Ints is used to store the statistics for a given solution.
 If so, they would be sequenced like: Cycles, Size, Activity, EXAs.
-Since the Redshift doesn't bother counting cycles or activity, since its code is made to run indefinitely, these values would be set to 0.
+Since code on the Redshift is made to run idefinitely, it likely wouldn't have counters for cycles or activity, and as such these statistics would be set to 0.

 ## Agent data
 - (Byte) Unknown purpose, always 0x0A for some reason [1]